-With a loan, when it is paid you own the equipment which may let you reduce your tax burden through depreciation.
-Work with your accountant/tax advisor and your sales expert to determine what makes the most sense for your operation.
+With an agricultural equipment loan, follwoing the final payment you own the equipment which may let you reduce your tax burden through depreciation.
+Work with your accountant/tax advisor and your agricultural sales expert to determine what makes the most sense for your operation.
 It may even be a mix of traditional financing and leasing.

 Am I risk averse?

-Leasing a new machine is less risky than financing.
+Leasing a new agricultural equipment is less risky than financing.

 With a lease, you don't own the equipment.
 However, Operating Leases do provide a purchase option at the end of the term.
 Find a Koenig Equipment location near you to learn more about the different options.